 Alternatively, if you have an e-commerce store that doesn’t sell on third-party sites, encourage customers to leave a product review directly on your product pages.
 A B2B company can also use its website or blog to publish a customer testimonial, a case study, quotes from satisfied customers or all of these.
 For highly niche B2B verticals, targeted outreach to specific satisfied customers requesting a positive testimonial may be the only way to generate social proof, and your business page might be the only place to promote those positive reviews.

 Companies with a local presence – both B2B and B2C – should set themselves up on Google My Business (GMB) to manage their Google reviews and ratings.
-The overwhelming majority of web traffic occurs through search engines, meaning the first reviews that a potential customer searching for a local business will see are directly on Google.
+The overwhelming majority of web traffic occurs through search engines, meaning Google reviews are among the first reviews a would-be customer looking for a local business will see.

 Optimizing a GMB profile is also essential for local search engine optimization purposes.
 It helps ensure that your company is listed in Google under the correct business name, with the right hours, address and other details.